Florida lawmakers plan $200M to clean, close leaky reservoir

 ST. PETERSBURG, Fla.
-(AP) — Florida lawmakers have proposed spending $200 million to clean up and close the wastewater reservoir that triggered evacuations of home and businesses amid fears it would burst open and cause massive flooding.
+(AP) — Florida lawmakers have proposed spending $200 million to clean up and close the wastewater reservoir that triggered evacuations of homes and businesses amid fears it would burst open and cause massive flooding.

 But it was not immediately clear how officials plan to tackle the huge engineering challenge.